f18m/cmonitor/README.md

 The project is composed by 2 parts:
-1) a **lightweight agent** (80KB, native binary; no JVM, Python or other interpreters needed) to collect actual CPU/memory/disk statistics (Linux-only) and store them in a JSON file; this is the so-called "cmonitor_collector" utility;
+1) a **lightweight agent** (80KB, native binary; no JVM, Python or other interpreters needed) to collect actual CPU/memory/disk statistics (Linux-only) and store them in a JSON file; this is the so-called `cmonitor-collector` utility;
 2) some simple **Python tools to process the generated JSONs**; most important one is "cmonitor_chart" that turns the JSON into a self-contained HTML page using [Google Charts](https://developers.google.com/chart) to visualize all collected data.